Showing posts with label aliexpress. Show all posts

 Another thing that makes me raise an eyebrow are inner and outer threads on the barrel.
 The section is very thin in that place, and the material might crack from normal use, or if by mistake you over tight it.
 I always feel I am stepping on thin ice when I take off the barrel to ink it.
 I have the same felling with the Jinhao 992, so if you tested that one and are ok with its build, you will be very happy with this one as well.

-Another small minus to the pen's construction are the caps on the section and cap.
-The cap has a little play side to side when screwed on, making some cracking sounds.
+Another small minus to the pen's construction is the cap.
+It has a little play side to side when screwed on, and it's making some cracking sounds.
 Tightening the cap helps, but the risk of cracking increases.

 I think the number of turns to take off the cap is related to this issue.
 In the first generation, Jinhao's X159 cap had 3 complete rotations to take off the cap, and they reduced it to just two and a quarter in the second generation.
 If the plastic and threads had been a higher quality, they could reduce the number of turns to one, just like they have on the Jinhao 992.